 Each year at the Annual OCD Conference, Dr. Reid Wilson hosts his 2-day intensive treatment program immediately before and following the conference weekend.
 This cognitive behavioral treatment (CBT)-based group, is a great treatment opportunity for individuals with OCD who might not otherwise have access to an intensive OCD treatment program.
 Each year we get many questions from prospective attendees about what they can expect in the group, and if it’s right for them.
-We asked Dennis Rhodes, who attended the group 2 years ago in Chicago, to share his experience on today’s blog.
+We asked Dennis Rhodes, who attended the group in Chicago, to share his experience on our blog.

 To be honest, I was a bit apprehensive about participating in the program.
 I’d been working (and still do) with a therapist back home and I was concerned that Dr. Wilson’s program would contradict or somehow interfere with my ongoing therapy.
 Yet my gut instinct said to do it, to take that risk.
 I went to the program immediately following the Annual OCD Conference in Chicago in 2012.
 It sounds trite but I’ll say it anyway: it changed my life.
 Not only did the Workshop not countermand my ongoing therapy — it reinforced it.
 I learned how to use my free will to prevail over this perplexing and persistent disorder known as OCD.

 It was eye-opening as well to see the various ways in which my fellow participants suffered, and coped with, OCD.
 Our symptoms and our “acting out” may have been different, but all of us bore the unmistakable burden of OCD.
 When someone would describe their symptoms/obsessions, I’d think to myself “that makes no sense”.
-Then I remembered what Dr. Jeff S. said: people with OCD know what they’re doing makes no sense, but they do it to cope with the overwhelming anxiety…
+Then I remembered what Dr. Jeff S. said: “People with OCD know what they’re doing makes no sense, but they do it to cope with the overwhelming anxiety…”.

 The group I was with all seemed highly motivated.
 Dr. Wilson has a natural — and non-threatening — way to draw an individual out, to discuss his (or her) OCD without embarrassment or fear.
 This atmosphere of trust and complete acceptance was crucial to the Workshop’s framework of discussion, dialog and role-playing.
 Dr. Wilson was empathetic, available and non-judgmental.